Lithuania & Latvia: Vilnius to Riga

 Included Meals: Breakfast

-Optional tour of Riga Central Market.
-Three Castles Walk; 4.5 – 6 miles, easy with moderate sections
+Riga Central Market tour, 1.5 miles, easy.
+Three Castles Walk; 2.5 – 3.5 miles, easy to moderate

-Early risers may join an outing to Riga Central Market, one of Europe’s largest.
-This impressive emporium of produce, flowers, and countless other items is housed in five former Zeppelin hangars; only nine of these unique structures remain in the world.
-You are escorted through the market by a renowned Latvian chef, whose high regard in the marketplace allows him to jump behind food counters and offer you samples of the freshest bread, smoked meat, and more.
-Here, you also help gather picnic provisions for later today.
-Afterward, you travel to Gauja National Park for our “Three Castles Walk.”
+Early risers may join an optional outing to Riga Central Market, one of the largest in Europe.
+This impressive emporium of produce, flowers, and countless other goods is housed in five former Zeppelin hangars—remarkable structures of which only nine remain worldwide.
+You’ll be guided by a celebrated Latvian chef, whose strong local connections allow them to hop behind food counters and offer you samples of the freshest bread, smoked meats, and other delicacies.
+You’ll also help gather picnic provisions for later in the day.

 Included Meals: Breakfast, Lunch, Dinner